abriljordan/ajcasinillo/content/post/payroll-app/index.md

 [*] ending @ 12:53:37 /2024-03-03/

 ```

-# Connect using SSH.
-Select a username and password from the lists above.
+Connect using SSH.
+Select a username and password from the lists above

 ```shell

 ┌─[parrot@parrot]─[~]